pongoman/.NET-Invoicing-System/README.md

 **Database**

 * Download and Install Maria DB.
-* Create database and user
+* Create database and user with privileges
-* Seed database
+* Seed database using .sql file
+* Configure connection string

+Run the app.